Current research in statistical genetics

 Percolation transition of amphiphilic solutes in aqueous binary mixtures.

 Aqueous binary mixtures of many amphiphilic solutes such as methanol, dimethyl sulfoxide (DMSO), ethanol, dioxane, phenol, glycerol, etc. show dramatic, often exotic, anomalies in thermodynamic and dynamic properties.
 In a series of work during my PhD, we found a percolation transition of the solutes, leading to the formation of a spanning cluster of self-aggregates in the system after a critical percolation concentration.
-Believe it or not, the onset of this percolation occurs at a concentration at which the thermodynamic and dynamic anomalies are found experimentally.
+Surprisingly, the onset of this percolation occurs at a concentration at which the thermodynamic and dynamic anomalies are found experimentally.